Fort Lauderdale Identity Theft

 Do not say anything that might incriminate you.
 Speak with an attorney first.

 The federal government investigates and prosecutes situations that involve identity fraud and identity theft under a variety of statutes.
 The Identity Theft and Assumption Deterrence Act was enacted in 1998 to specifically outlaw the commission of identity theft in the furtherance of a federal crime.
 Under the statute, this type of crime is described as knowingly transferring or using, without legal authority, the another person’s means of identification with the intent to commit, aid, or abet any act that violates federal law or that constitutes a felony under state or local statutes.
-Depending on the surrounding circumstances, those who are accused of federal identity theft also commonly face federal charges for:
+Depending on the surrounding circumstances, those who are charged often retain identity theft fraud defense attorneys in Fort Lauderadle for related charges, including:

 - identification fraud;